eXpServer/expserver.github.io/docs/tester/tests/stage15.md

-# Stage 15: HTTP Response Module
+# Test - Stage 15: HTTP Response Module

 ## Overview
 In Phase 2, we shall make use of the HTTP protocol for communication between the client and the server.
 Read more about http [here](https://developer.mozilla.org/en-US/docs/Web/HTTP).